CZDanol/StreamDeck-DiscordVolumeMixer2/README.md

 ### Troubleshooting
 * **!!!
 First read Configuration below !!!**
 * If the plugin does not work:
+	* Check the "common problems" above.
   	* Try uninstalling and reinstalling it.
   	* Make sure you're not running the Discord or the Stream Deck software with administrator privileges.
 	* Check if there are not multiple profiles for "Discord Volume Mixer".
 If yes, remove them all and try again.
-	 * If that does not help, you can report the problem by following [these steps](DIAGNOSTICS.md).

 * If you have some feedback, ask around on [Stream Deck Labs Discord server](https://discord.com/invite/294BQE6Xdp) on the `#danols-plugin-support` channel.